-Advanced Approval
+Advanced approval

-- You can freely define the dimensions that help to identify all approvers for any invoice that's sent for approval.
+- You can define the dimensions that help to identify all approvers for any invoice that's sent for approval.

 - The next approver isn't identified until the current approver has approved all relevant invoice lines.

-- Document lines due to be approved by the current approver are marked in bold, both on the Purchase Approval Entries page in Microsoft Dynamics 365 Business Central and on the Web Approval Portal.
+- Document lines due to be approved by the current approver are marked in bold, both on the Purchase Approval Entries page in Microsoft Dynamics 365 Business Central and on the Continia Web Approval Portal.

 Note

 For advanced approval, the dimensions you define – together with the invoice line amounts – determine who gets to approve any invoice sent for approval.
-The example scenarios below can illustrate how this works.

 Note

-If a document doesn't have values for the dimensions specified in the advanced approval, Continia Document Capture only takes the line amount total into consideration when selecting the approver.
+If a document doesn't have values for the dimensions specified in the advanced approval, Document Capture only takes the line amount total into consideration when selecting the approver.

 In these scenarios, an advanced approval group has been set up with the dimension Department Code applied, and the users Robin Bettencourt, Esther Henderson, and Otis Falls have been added as approvers.
 They have different approval limits for the two dimension values Production and Sales: